 Texas Hold’em is undoubtedly the world’s most popular poker variant.
-This fast, action-packed casino game can be played at land-based casinos and online at Borgata.
-Hold’em, as some call it, is a game of skill and making money out of it starts with having a solid understanding of the different hands and knowing how to play them.
+Whether you’re playing a cash game or competing at a poker tournament, this fast, action-packed casino table game can be played at land-based casinos and at Borgata Online.
+Hold’em, as some call it, is a game of skill and making money from it starts with having a solid understanding of the different hands and knowing how to play them.

 Understanding Poker Hand Notation

-Before we can get started with the opening hand recommendations in Hold’em, let’s first start by looking at the hand notation in online poker games.
+Before we can get started with the opening hand recommendations in Texas Hold’em games, let’s first start by looking at the hand notation in online poker games.